Finding out you have diabetes can be overwhelming. But the first thing you should know is this: you’re not alone. We are here to help.

 - Community presentations

-Meet Our Certified Diabetes Educators
+Meet Our Certified Diabetes Care and Education Specialist

-Sandy Andrews, RN, CDE
+Sandy Andrews, RN, CDCES

 A native and long-time resident of Cuba City, Wisconsin, Sandy is a graduate of Northeast Iowa Community College.
 She’s been a registered nurse in clinical settings, a supervisor in our Medical/Surgical Department, our Emergency Room, and our Ambulatory Services Department, and with her high level of experience, she brings a wealth of skill and knowledge to her role as coordinator of our Diabetes Education program at Southwest Health.
 Since 2005 she’s been working with our patients, community members, and our own staff to bring countless people ideas and skills for healthier living through her quality diabetes education.